nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 # Challenge #1 Run a simple nginx container and connect to default docker0 bridge

+Docker0 is already created by docker installation.
+Docker0 bridge has a layer3 IP.

 ## Task#1: Validations

 Docker Host default configuration.